Privacy Policy

 Giggle

 We use the Giggle booking service on our website.
 This service is provided by Giggle GmbH, Jahnstraße 18, A-6020 Innsbruck, Austria (“Giggle”).
-Giggle allows users to book events and services online through our website.
+Giggle allows users to book events and services online through our site.

 Your data is processed for the purpose of fulfilling the contract or pre-contractual obligations in accordance with Article 6(1)(b) of the GDPR.
-We store your data to process your booking and, in addition, to comply with our legal retention requirements.
+We store your data to process your reservation and, in addition, to comply with our legal retention requirements.

 For more information about Giggle, visit: https://hotel.giggle.tips/privacy